Windows 7 Forums Search

 Homegroup - Create-create3.jpg

-8. Write down and/or print this password down.
+8. Write down and/or print this homegroup password.
 You will need to have and use this password to join a computer to this homegroup.
 Click on Finish. (see screenshot below)

 NOTE: The password is case sensitive, so it will need to be typed exactly as it appears here when used to join a computer to the homegroup.